monnand/bully/README.md

 The good part of *bully* is that once we decided the set of candidates, we can use exactly the same command with same parameters on any candidate node to start *bully*.
-This is very nice because we can use the same virtual machine image on the cloud.
+This is very nice because we can use the same virtual machine image to start several VMs on the cloud.

-Imaging we have a service need a node to do some management.
+Imaging we have a service needs a node to do some management work.
 Such work may not be heavy but critical.
-So we need to have some backup servers in case of the manager node down.
+So we need to have some backup servers in case of the manager down.
 Normally, 3 or 5 node will be enough.
-Since all nodes are same, we need to select a leader node to do the job, let others running and wait the leader die.
-Then we can use *bully* here to decide who is the leader, and elect another leader when the old one down or new one comes.
+Since all nodes are same, we need to select a leader node to do the job, let others keep running and wait the leader die.
+In this case, we can use *bully* to decide who is the leader, and elect another leader when the old one down or new one comes.